btcookies/listening-room/README.md

 ### Run Instructions:

-Step one: Open up terminal and cd into root directory and run 'npm install' in terminal.
+1. Open up terminal and cd into root directory and run 'npm install' in terminal.
-Step two: Now cd into auth-server and run 'node authorization_code/app.js' Step three: Open up another terminal tab, cd back into the project directory, and run 'npm start' Step four: Visit localhost:3000 and the app should be running!
+2. Now cd into auth-server and run 'node authorization_code/app.js'
+3. Open up another terminal tab, cd back into the project directory, and run 'npm start'
+4. Visit localhost:3000 and the app should be running!
 Add songs to the playlist.